 The holidays are a distant memory; now faded to a haze of heavy meals and frenzied shopping for gifts for friends and family.
-As your attention turns to your small business again in 2017, there's no time like the present to think about launching your very first Pay Per Call campaign.
-If you still aren't familiar with Pay Per Call, or need a refresher on its value, here's a few reasons to get started with Pay Per Call in 2017.
+As your attention turns to your small business again in 2017, there’s no time like the present to think about launching your very first Pay Per Call campaign.
+If you still aren’t familiar with Pay Per Call, or need a refresher on its value, here are a few reasons to get started with Pay Per Call in 2017…

 Why Use Pay Per Call?